Republic of Austria vs Hong Kong Special Administrative Region of the People's Republic of China

 Which country has an easier skilled-migration route, Republic of Austria or Hong Kong Special Administrative Region of the People's Republic of China?+

-Republic of Austria’s Red-White-Red Card (Rot-Weiß-Rot-Karte) is the dominant skilled route; Hong Kong Special Administrative Region of the People's Republic of China’s General Employment Policy (GEP) is the dominant skilled route.
+Republic of Austria’s Red-White-Red Card (Rot-Weiß-Rot-Karte) requires a salary of at least No fixed published floor; Hong Kong Special Administrative Region of the People's Republic of China’s General Employment Policy (GEP) requires No fixed published floor.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does Republic of Austria or Hong Kong Special Administrative Region of the People's Republic of China have more visa routes without an employer sponsor?+